How To Repot a Houseplant

 Tools Needed:

-2. Remove the Plant: Note the soil level on the plant in its current pot; you'll want it at the same depth in the new pot.
+Remove the Plant: Note the soil level on the plant in its current pot; you'll want it at the same depth in the new pot.
+Planting more deeply or shallow can cause health issues.
 Remove the plant from its old container.
 If it's in a plastic grower pot, squeeze the sides gently to loosen the roots, then tip the pot and carefully slide the plant into your other hand.
 Gently loosen the old soil from the root base and allow it to fall away.

-3. Replant: Position the plant in the new pot on top of the fresh soil.
+Replant: Position the plant in the new pot on top of the few inches of fresh soil you just placed.
 Fill in around the plant's roots with additional potting mix.
 Lightly tamp down the soil—don’t pack it tightly, as you want the soil to remain loose for root growth.

-4. Adjust Soil Level: Add soil until the plant is at the same depth as it was in the original pot.
-Water the plant with lukewarm water, pouring slowly over the entire surface.
+Adjust Soil Level: Add soil until the plant is at the same depth as it was in the original pot.
+Water the plant with room temperature water, pouring slowly over the entire surface.
 Watch for water draining from the base of the pot; this indicates proper drainage.

 Here is more information about repotting: